 I remember trying coconut as a child.
 Every once in a while my dad would come home with some strange fruit to try, like pomogranite, star fruit or mangos.
 Now I'm doing the same things with my children.
 The one thing I didn't remember was how he opened them.
 SO, how do you open a coconut?

 Luci and I have spent the last 24hrs. looking at our coconut.
 Shaking it to hear the coconut milk and looking at it some more.
 Finally we googled how to open a coconut.
 Suprisingly, people other than me must want to know this also, because there were many entries on the matter.
 I am a visual learner so I decided to go with the youtube videos.
 We watched three different videos, trying all three way with no success.
-I told Luci the Japanese man must have had a Ginsu knife, because he got it right open.
+I told Luci the one man must have had a Ginsu knife, because he got it right open.
 Now Luci wants one for her birthday.

 Ultimately we got crazy and took the coconut out to the side walk and bashed it repeatedly with a hammer.
 Yes, we got psycho on it.
 It split and we brought it in the house where the kids dipped their fingers in it to try the milk.
 YUCK was unanomous.
 We then sliced some of the coconut to try.
 That was more of a silent yuck.
 I told the kids it tastes better dried.
 We decided we would like to dry the coconut and try it.
 Now the question is, How do you dry a coconut?
 And, how far are we willing to take this coconut exploration?